Exclusive: Medtronic probes insulin pump risks

 HOSTILE ACTORS

-Medtronic is a leading maker of insulin pumps along with Johnson & Johnson's Animas Corp and Insulet Corp.
+Medtronic is a leading makers of insulin pumps along with Johnson & Johnson's Animas Corp and Insulet Corp.
 McAfee did not report vulnerabilities in models from other manufacturers.

 The fresh concerns over the pumps made by Medtronic, the world's largest medical device maker, follow a high-profile recall of heart defibrillator leads in 2007 and a more recent Senate probe into whether doctors it had paid failed to report problems from a spinal surgery product.